sean-ias/sean-ias/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=sean-ias.sean-ias)

 Hi, I'm <b>Shokhrukh Yursunjonov</b>, an aspiring DevOps Engineer.
-- 📚🎓 I am doing my Bachelor's in Cybersecurity at Tashkent University of Information Technologies.
+- 📚🎓 Studying my Bachelor's in Cybersecurity at Tashkent University of Information Technologies.
 - ⚙️💻 I believe in the power of technology to change the lives of people positively.
 Except DevOps, I am also curious about Security, Networks, Competitive Programming, Software Engineering, and AI.
 - 🔐👨‍💻 Currently working as DevOps Engineer at iTechArt Group.
 - 📈📖 Currently busy with learning and practicing many tools in DevOps (Linux, Git, Docker, Kubernetes, Terraform, Ansible, ...)